speechbrain/speechbrain/recipes/RescueSpeech/ASR/CTC/README.md

 # How to run
 We provide hyper-parameter file for WavLM-large.
 As discussed in the paper we use multiple training strategies  to create a robust speech recognition system that operates in the SAR (search and rescue) domain.

-1. **Pre-training**: Use the CommonVoice pre-trained WavLM model and directly infer on RescueSpeech dataset (clean/noisy inputs) without any fine-tuning.
+1. **Pre-training**: Use the CommonVoice fine-tuned WavLM model and directly infer on RescueSpeech dataset (clean/noisy inputs) without any fine-tuning.
     ```
     python train.py hparams/train_with_wavlm.yaml --number_of_epochs 0 --input_type clean_wav/noisy_wav
     ```

-2. **Clean-training**: Fine-tune the ASR model on RescueSpeech clean dataset.
+2. **Clean-training**: Now we fine-tune the ASR model (CommonVoice fine-tuned WavLM) on RescueSpeech clean dataset.
     ```
     python train.py hparams/train_with_wavlm.yaml --input_type clean_wav
     ```

-3. **Multi-condition training**: Fine-tune the ASR model on an equal mix of clean and noisy audio from the RescueSpeech noisy dataset.
+3. **Multi-condition training**: Now we fine-tune the ASR model (CommonVoice fine-tuned WavLM) on an equal mix of clean and noisy audio from the RescueSpeech noisy dataset.
     ```
     python train.py hparams/train_with_wavlm.yaml --input_type clean_noisy_mix
     ```